T-DX OTF rulebook

 “Asset/security tokens” means a digital asset representing an asset or security such as a debt or equity claim on an issuer

 “Digital Asset” means a digital representation of a security, asset, right, financial instrument or unit of accounts by means of DLT.
-This includes payment tokens, utility tokens and asset/security tokens as per FINMA guidelines on ICOs published on 16 February 2018
+This includes payment tokens, utility tokens, asset/security tokens and hybrid tokens as per FINMA guidelines on ICOs published on 16 February 2018

 “DLT” means Distributed Ledger Technology